 Let’s look at some of the current research being done with this plant.

 American researchers found that a special turmeric extract, composed largely of chemicals called curcuminoids, can prevent both acute and chronic rheumatoid arthritis.
 In experiments on rats, the turmeric extract appeared to block inflammatory pathways associated with rheumatoid arthritis.
-Arthritis and Rheumatism November 2006; 54(11): 3452-3464 (turmeric).
-Another study showed that Turmeric inhibits prostaglandin E(2) production (A strong Pro-Inflammatory process in our bodies) in synovial fibroblasts of patients with rheumatoid arthritis.
-Int J Mol Med.
-2007 Sep;20(3):365-72.
+Arthritis and Rheumatism November 2006; 54(11): 3452-3464 (turmeric)Opens new window.
+Another study showed that turmeric inhibits prostaglandin E(2) production (a strong pro-Inflammatory process in our bodies) in synovial fibroblasts of patients with rheumatoid arthritis.
+International Journal of Molecular MedicineOpens new window 2007 Sep;20(3):365-72.